dushyantkhosla/cli-4-ds/README.md

 # Some Quotes

+> In forecasting applications, we **never** observe the whole population.
+The problem is to forecast from _a finite sample._ Hence statistics such as means and standard deviations must be estimated with error.

 > "At Facebook, 90% of the jobs have input sizes under 100GB."

 > "For workloads that process multi-GB rather than multi-TB, a big memory server will provide better performance-per-dollar than a cluster."